leodido/logs2metrics-talk/README.md

 minikube start --docker-opt log-driver=journald
 ```

-Note that we need the journald log driver for the inner docker since the rsyslog's mmkubernetes module [only works with it](https://www.rsyslog.com/doc/master/configuration/modules/mmkubernetes.html) (or with json-file docker log driver).
+Note that we need the **journald log driver** for the inner docker since the rsyslog's mmkubernetes module [only works with it](https://www.rsyslog.com/doc/master/configuration/modules/mmkubernetes.html) (or with **json-file docker log driver**).

 The following step is to become a YAML developer :hear_no_evil: :speak_no_evil:, applying all the YAML files describing our setup.

 | ![YAML meme](images/yaml-dev.jpg) | ![The life of a YAML developer](images/yaml-dev-life.jpg) |
 |:---:|:---:|

-And execute the following commands.
+Assuming your minikube setup is capable of provisioning volumes, execute the following commands.

 ```bash
 kubectl apply -f namespace.yaml